mtumilowicz/java11-accessing-annotations-at-runtime/README.md

 # preface
 * https://github.com/mtumilowicz/java-annotations-retention-policy
 * https://github.com/mtumilowicz/java-reflection
-* we are able to access only annotations, which have runtime retention policy
+* we are able to access only runtime retention policy annotations
-* annotations are Java objects
 * annotated elements (like field, or class) are represented in Java by `java.lang.reflect.AnnotatedElement` interface
 * classes that implements `AnnotatedElement`: